 The following indicate your intention to be a member:

 - Fill out a membership form, an information sheet that indicates your intention to be a member.
-Contact Anny Stevens-Gleason for form.
+Contact Nancy Schwartz for a link to the form.

 - Establish Episcopal membership by being confirmed or received here or by requesting that your membership be transferred from another Episcopal parish.